 With every trade, whether in a simulated account or using real money in the live market, monitoring your position can provide a lesson which may prove extremely valuable to future trades.

-Now that you’ve gotten a basic start to trading Nadex Touch Brackets, let’s take a look at some simple strategies.
+Now that you’ve gotten a basic start to trading Nadex Touch Bracket Contracts, let’s take a look at some simple strategies.

 What to read next:

 - How to Get Started with Touch Bracket Contracts